An Open Letter to the Graduating Class of 2021

 (Jonathon Livingston Seagull)

-As I’m writing to you today, I’m sitting here on the beach on the outer banks of North Carolina.
+As I’m writing to you today, I’m just sitting here on the beach, on the outer banks of North Carolina.

 Thinking. . .

-It’s a bright and sunny day with a cool breeze, my toes are buried in the sand and I’m surrounded by all manner of seabirds.
-Yellowlegs, standing like sentries at the surfs edge.
-Seagulls are flying all around, and pelicans are dive-bombing for fish, smacking straight down into the ocean headfirst!
+It’s a bright and sunny day with a cool breeze, my toes are buried in the sand and I’m surrounded by all kinds of seabirds.
+If you’re a bird lover it’s a great place to be.
+These birds called ‘yellowlegs’ are standing like sentries at the surfs edge, watching for critters to gobble up.
+Seagulls are flying all around me, and pelicans are dive-bombing for fish, smacking straight down into the ocean headfirst!

 Best of all, there’s a cute little sand crab about 10 feet away.
 His eyes are like two little round saucers, perched on top of two long stems.